 Who Is Responsible for Heart and Lung Act Benefits Termination?

 Even if your employer believes your injuries are no longer permanent or you otherwise do not qualify for Heart and Lung Act benefits, he or she cannot simply stop your benefits.
-You are entitled to have a hearing before your benefits can be terminated.
-Your initial hearing gives you a chance to listen to why your employer wants to terminate your benefits and gives you a chance to respond.
+You are entitled to have a hearing before your benefits may be terminated.
+Your initial hearing gives you a chance to listen to why your employer wants to terminate your benefits and offers the opportunity to respond.

 If your Heart and Lung Act benefits are in danger of being terminated, contact KBG Injury Law for a consultation.
-The attorneys at KBG Injury Law have worked with many civil workers covered by Heart and Lung Act benefits as well as with many workers covered by workers’ compensation.
-Our attorneys have the resources and knowledge to represent you in court, initial hearings and negotiations.
+The attorneys at KBG Injury Law have worked with many civil workers covered by Heart and Lung Act benefits and many workers’ compensation cases.
+Our attorneys have the resources and knowledge to represent you in initial hearings, negotiations and court.